bmd-studio/stm32-for-vscode/README.md

 ## Features
 - Creating a makefile and building and STM32 project.
 - Adding configurations for debugging and building in the workspace.
+- Ability to compile it as a C++ project by adding a main.cpp file.
+(EXPERIMENTAL)

 ## Disclaimer
 This is a beta version of the software, which comes forth from wanting a nice and fast way of compiling and debugging C++ STM32 projects in VSCode, for this reason some bugs will probably be present I will try to fix them and maintain this extension.
 Suggestions and feedback is always welcome.